 Three of the books on the list even have instructions to the reader from the author.
 One is supposed to be burned after reading it, one is intended to be planted(!) and another bears a warning from the author, “This is a book to be started at your own risk!”

 The list includes only about one-half of one percent of the library so, both it and this introduction to it will be augmented periodically with additions and revisions.

-You are cordially invited to inquire about participating, by becoming a Charter Patron of the Library, a Trustee, an Honored Benefactor, a Distinguished Donor, a Cataloger, a Contents Contributor, Acquisitions Manager, the Executive Director or as a Curator of one of the Library's four Divisions.
+You are cordially invited to inquire about participating, by becoming a Charter Patron of the Library, a Trustee, an Honored Benefactor, a Distinguished Donor, a Cataloger, a Contents Contributor, Acquisitions Manager, the Executive Director or as a Curator of one of the Library's five Divisions.

 Thanks very much in advance for your help in spreading the news about the availability of this very rare opportunity.